-After a decade-long stint as fan favorite Dr. Daniel Jackson in the SyFy Channel’s #1 hit show “Stargate: SG-1,” Michael Shanks wasted no time testing the waters on the other side of the acting portal when the series wrapped in 2007.
-Since wrapping the record-breaking show, Shanks has been in high demand, starring on several hit shows, MOWs, and films.
+After a decade-long stint as fan favorite Dr. Daniel Jackson in the Sci-Fi Channel’s number-one hit show “Stargate SG-1,” Michael Shanks wasted no time testing the waters on the other side of the acting portal when the series wrapped in 2007.
+Since wrapping the record-breaking show, Shanks has been in high demand, starring on several hit shows, movies of the week and films.

-In his free time, Shanks, who lives with his family in Vancouver, enjoys playing hockey, rollerblading, golfing and spending time with his children.
+In his free time, Shanks, who lives with his family in Vancouver, enjoys rollerblading, golfing and spending time with his children.
+“There is no denying that I’m a true Canadian!” says Shanks, who has also played hockey for more than 23 years and still cheers for his hometown Vancouver Canucks.